winitzki/scall/tutorial/programming_dhall.md

 ### Generic Church encoding

-One can express the Church encoding type as a function of the recursion scheme.
+Dhall's type system is powerful enough to be able to express the Church encoding's type generically, as a function of the recursion scheme.

 For simple types: